 You're going to Thailand in the thick of summer and think there's no way you could possibly need a blanket, right?
 Well, just wait until your driver to Chiang Rai has the cold air BLASTING at 4 am.
 The thinner and softer this blanket is, the better.
 You probably won't need it most of the time if you're volunteering in the summer anywhere, so you don't want it to be a thick one that you have to lug around on all of your trips for 4 months.
 It's also just comforting to have your own blanket to snuggle up to you know?

 Don't wait until you're halfway through your semester, waiting to board your red-eye flight before grabbing one of these lifesavers.
 No matter which country you volunteer in, you will have flights, bus rides, and road trips that can all be spent catching some much needed shut-eye.
 You'll sleep way better if you have one of these to keep your head from bobbing around.
+I love my inflatable travel pillow because it packs up so small.

 You'll be doing a lot of weekend trips with all your clothes and toiletries stuffed into a backpack.
 When you go to unpack that bag, everything will probably smell a little...stuffy.
 Put dryer sheets in your suitcase, backpack, closet, and dresser to keep all the things smelling good.
 You can also stick them in shoes overnight to help fight that lovely odor too.